 Read Write Inc

 At Pinner Wood School our aim is for every child to become a reader.
 Thus we use the Read Write Inc (RWI) programme to get children off to a flying start with their literacy.
+This is accessed by children in Reception to Year 2.
+Once children complete the RWI programme, they move to Off Programme learning focusing on Reading Skills.

 What is Read Write Inc?